Dive Holiday Designers

 Appeared in DIVER January 2014This Red Sea wreck has been down for only 17 years but it is huge and, though accessible from Sharm, is not on regular itineraries.
 CATH BATES reports on a spectacular diving experience, photographs by LEIGH CUNNINGHAM more...

 Don't forget to cast your vote in DIVER Magazine's latest Big Question for the chance to win a Luxfer emergency pony cylinder worth £106.
-This month we are asking: Do you ever take shellfish etc for the pot while diving?
+This month we are asking: Do you log your dives digitally?
 Answer yes or no, and feel free to comment.

 Appeared in DIVER August 2014Persistence pays for BRUCE MILANI GALLIENI – in fact it recently resulted in what could well be any military aircraft-enthusiast’s dream dive more...

 Appeared in DIVER April 2014Can diving the wreck of a vessel that nearly killed you help bring you to terms with a tragedy?
 STEVE WARREN takes part in a diving project that might provide the answer more...
 They’ve spent a century on the seabed and are showing signs of wear and tear, but war wrecks such as HMS Audacious and Justicia off Ireland are what deep wreck-diving is all about, says CHRIS SIMONS more...
 Last month JOHN LIDDIARD explained how engines and propulsion systems on wrecks provide vital clues to the nature and identity of a ship.
 In this concluding article, he moves on to what the hull and fittings reveal more...
 A little knowledge goes a long way when you’re wreck-diving.
 In the first of a two-part guide, John Liddiard looks at Engines & Propulsion more...